wmde/wikibase-release-pipeline/docs/images/README.md

 The Dockerfiles and supporting build inputs are maintained under [`development/images`](../../development/images).
 See [Wikibase Suite development](../../development/README.md) if you need to build customized images.

-For the shared tag policy, see [image versioning](./versioning.md).
+For an explanation of how the images are versioned and how they relate to WBS versions, see [Versions](../versions.md).